bhanupratapjain/distributed-kv-store/README.md

 ## Setup
 - `sudo apt-get install gcc python-dev python-pip`
-- create a virtual env with `Python 2.7`
+- Create a virtual env with `Python 2.7`
-- go to the project root
+- Go to the project root
-- run `pip install --editable .`
+- Run `pip install .`
+- To setup store
+    -  `store addlb` : Adds the load balancer as a process.
+    -  `store addsrv` : Adds a server as a process. _(Always add a load balancer before adding any server)_
+-  To setup client and make class to the store
+    - `client set` : Set a key-value to the store.
+    - `client get` : Return a value w.r.t to the key specified.

-## Monitor Utilities
+## Monitoring Utilities
 - `sudo apt-get install htop` - to monitor the process.
 - `ss -l -p -n | grep ",<PID>,"` - to monitor open ports of a process.

 ## TO DO
 - Multiple gets or sets in 1 request
 - Check all the sockets are multi-threaded
 - Add targets to `cli`

 ## Design